Services

 Composable architecture

-• Buys:Modularity and targeted change in high churn areas
+• Buys:Modularity and targeted change in high-churn, growth-sensitive areas

 • You own:Integration correctness and operational reliability